 A well-structured geo-economic and geostrategic plan composed of various strategies:

-Beijing Consensus: strategy mainly consisting of the creation of investment networks in Africa, particularly in central East Africa.
-This would allow China to reinvest the accumulated capital and solve the problem of cheap labor, replacing the Chinese one with the African one in the not too distant future.
+- Beijing consensus: strategy mainly consisting of the creation of investment networks in Africa, particularly in central East Africa.
+This would allow China to reinvest the accumulated capital and solve the problem of low-cost labor, replacing the Chinese one with the African one in the not too distant future.
 At the same time, it would also provide China with new natural resources that are certainly not lacking on the African continent.

 All this to counterbalance the US strategy of Pivot to Asia.
 A strategy initiated by Barack Obama, which consists in shifting the focus of US foreign policy to Asia to contain China.
 The presence of the 7th Fleet of the United States in the Asia-Pacific quadrant is certainly not accidental.
 Indeed, following the withdrawal of American troops from the Middle East, this strategy is increasingly intensifying.
 The tensions of recent days in the South China Sea and on the island of Taiwan are only the tip of the iceberg of the effects of this containment strategy.